-Jayden Higgins vs Michael Wilson: Who Should You Start?
+Jayden Higgins vs Michael Wilson: The Full Breakdown

 Deciding between Jayden Higgins and Michael Wilson is a common lineup dilemma for fantasy managers.
 The Houston Texans wide receiver put up 6.4 PPG in 2025 over 17 games; Michael Wilson of the Arizona Cardinals averaged 10.7 in 17.
 A 4.3-point margin that could shift on any given week.